Amaya

 I am a dog mom of two, Bolt and Petey

-I am currently pursuing my M.A. in journalism with a concentration in magazine and digital storytelling from NYU
+I recently received my M.A. in Journalism with a concentration in Magazine and Digital Storytelling from NYU

 Now, if you've managed to go against the grain and maintain your attention span, here's who I am in long:

-I was born in Atlanta, GA but was raised in Tampa, FL.
-I was actually born in Henry County, GA, and was raised in Wesley Chapel, FL but no one knows where either of those are so I usually go for the former.
-I was a swimmer for the majority of my life.
+I was born in Atlanta, GA, but was raised in Tampa, FL.
+Actually, I was born in Henry County, GA, and was raised in Wesley Chapel, FL, but no one knows where either of those are so I usually go for the former.
 I swam through elementary, middle, high school, and college.
 Swimming taught me so many important life lessons and I wouldn’t be me without it.

 Enough of the was and let’s get into what is.